Andrew Lewer: Member of Parliament

 In May 2017, Lewer was selected to run as the new Conservative Party candidate for the Northampton South parliamentary constituency after the sitting Conservative MP David Mackintosh stood down.
-Lewer was reportedly on his way to Brussels when he took a call informing him he was shortlisted, and had to turn around to get back in time for the meeting.
 Although not from Northampton, Lewer represented Northamptonshire within his East Midlands region as an MEP.

 Lewer was subsequently elected Member of Parliament for Northampton South in the 2017 general election.
-Following his election win, he stood down as an MEP and was replaced in that role by former author Rupert Matthews.
-He retained his seat at the 2019 general election with an increased majority.
+He won with 46.9% of the vote and a majority of 1,159.
+Following his election win, he stood down as an MEP and was replaced by former author Rupert Matthews.